I’m the President and founder of Save Auburn Ravine Salmon and Steelhead (SARSAS).

 I am the North Ravine Restoration Coordinator for SARSAS.

 I was born in Chico, CA, where my parents owned a lumberyard and cabinet shop.
-They also owned property in Oakland, CA. We eventually moved to the ranch there.
+They also owned property in Orlando, CA. We eventually moved to the ranch there.
 The state used eminent domain to claim this property for the building of Interstate 5.
 When this took place we moved to Sacramento.

 I graduated from Howe Elementary School and Encina High School.
 Then I enlisted in the U. S. Army.
 I went to Vietnam in 1965.
 After I returned to the states I was stationed at Fort Campbell Kentucky with the 101st Airborne Division.
 After being discharged, I returned to Sacramento and worked as an Operating Engineer for thirty-five years.